 The most important advice I have been given by my mentors is 1.
 Just go for it, 2.
 Never apologise for yourself, and 3.
 Intuition is important, use it.

-Michelle on LinkedIn: Michelle Zajac
+LinkedIn: Michelle Zajac